betaflight/betaflight.com/docs/wiki/release/older/Betaflight-3-0-Release-Notes.md

 1.7.8 configurator (RC12)
 1.7.7 configurator (RC11)
 1.7.6 configurator (RC10) supports some additional tuning parameters.
-Don't forget to check tooltips for explainations!
+Don't forget to check tooltips for explanations!
 1.7.5 configurator for RC 8 and up supports some additional tuning parameters.
 Don't forget to check tooltips for explanations!
 The ones who are trying a notch filter on pre RC7 releases and using separate gyro ans pid rate/denom you must upgrade to RC7 as there was a bug in coefficient calculation.

 Use 1.7.2 configurator for up to RC 7.

 1.7.1 configurator supports some additional tuning parameters.
-Don't forget to check tooltips for explainations!
+Don't forget to check tooltips for explanations!

 The PID from 2.x versions can transfer to 3.0 as the scaling is the same, but you may expect that it should be possible to get higher PID's despite the same PID scaling due to new PID controller functionalities.